 It’s wild.
 Yesterday was boring and today, I’m praying Lord prepare me for this day.

-It’s wild.
-This morning started like any other, but without any warning the day brought the shock of unhappy news…twice.
+This morning started like any other, but without any warning, the day brought the shock of unhappy news…twice.

 However, I am convinced that God is faithful.
-After all, even though my day was burdensome, it could have been worse.
+After all, even though my day was burdensome, it could have been so much worse.

-Juanita Bynum had a song a long time ago.
+Juanita Bynum recorded a beautiful song a long time ago.
 You may remember it.
 It was a prayer.
 I have adapted into my life:

 it will lead, but I want to be used by thee.
 So, Lord prepare me”